NMFO: First and foremost, why don't you tell us a little about yourself?

 AE: Yeah.

 NMFO: Because you've been in the industry for so long, how do you see the trajectory going as technology advances?
 You've touched on it a lot here with AI and how it can be beneficial.
 Everybody talks about how it is going to replace jobs.
-But it could allow us to sharpen our skill set and do things that are more advanced than really paying attention to the things that just take time.
+But it could allow us to sharpen our skill set and do more advanced things than spending time on time-consuming things.

 AE: We've had very high-level capabilities.
-I remember when 3D computer graphics type techniques started to mature, and we were doing things like face replacements and de-aging people and digital doubles.
+I remember when 3D computer graphic techniques started to mature, and we were doing things like face replacements, de-aging people, and digital doubles.
 You may have heard this phrase: the uncanny valley.

-So, it has to do with human faces, characters, and photorealism.
-The more you approach reality in terms of a simulation or trying to create something that looks like reality, the 80-20 rule.
+It has to do with human faces, characters, and photorealism.
+The more you approach reality in terms of a simulation or try to create something that looks like reality, use the 80-20 rule.
 The closer you get to 100%, the further away you get.
-That last 1% or 5% or 10%, it gets more and more difficult to achieve because the tiny inaccuracies of the human eye are just very sensitive, especially to human faces.
+That last 1% or 5% or 10%, it gets more difficult to achieve because the tiny inaccuracies of the human eye are very sensitive, especially to human faces.

-Anything wrong with the motion, the way the face animates or deforms, subtle things like eye gaze, the lighting.
+Anything wrong with the motion, such as how the face animates or deforms, subtle things like eye gaze, and lighting.
 If anything looks the slightest bit wrong, it's rejected as looking fake.
 We're very sensitive to that.
-So, that's the uncanny valley.
+That's the uncanny valley.
 You must go down into the valley before climbing back up to the other side of realism.
-That's been a place where we've been stuck in a lot of ways, especially when it comes to replicating perfect humans.
+That's been a place where we've been stuck in many ways, especially when replicating perfect humans.

 People have been stressing about digital characters or replacing humans for maybe 15 years.
 We're barely getting to the point where we're starting to nip at the heels of the uncanny valley effect.

-Fifteen years ago, there was some good stuff that was being done.
-We’re talking about the most elite studios spending huge amounts of effort on individual shots to achieve stuff that was still a little creepy and not perfect.
-Now, we're finally getting to the point where we can create a higher volume of shots at that same not-perfect level.
+Fifteen years ago, the most elite studios spent huge amounts of effort on individual shots to achieve creepy and imperfect things.
+We're finally getting to the point where we can create a higher volume of shots at that same not-perfect level.

 We still haven't even achieved the perfection part.
-So that's one of the places where AI might help a little bit because it has some of the tools to help with fine-tuning.
-But it's never going to completely replace human performance because human performance is what drives it.
-I mean,
+That's one of the places where AI might help a little because it has some tools to help with fine-tuning.
+It will never completely replace human performance because that drives AI.

-Especially if you look at the budget of a film like Avatar, they're not just burning through money.
+Especially if you look at a film's budget like "Avatar," they're not just burning through money.
 They're spending it on humans to complete these shots.
-So, I think, in some ways, those concerns are overblown.
-They're not focused on the right things.
+I think, in some ways, those concerns are overblown.

-There are some things I do worry about in terms of the junior-level folks who would, oftentimes, the way you pay your dues is by doing a lot of the more labor-intensive stuff, and if there isn't a pipeline in it, how are they going to learn?
+There are some things I worry about in terms of the junior-level folks who would, oftentimes, pay your dues by doing a lot of the more labor-intensive stuff.
+If there isn't a pipeline in it, how will they learn?

-NMFO: How are they going to learn the fundamentals of how to get the job done if there's an AI already doing it for them?
+NMFO: How will they learn the fundamentals of getting the job done if there's an AI already doing it for them?

 AE: Yeah, I worry about that.
 But it also means they're all starting from a higher launch platform.
-They'll have access to all these tools.
-So, they'll be able to produce very high-level stuff more easily.
+They'll have access to all the tools.
+They'll be able to produce very high-level stuff more easily.
 It's going to be more constrained by their imagination than it is by their skill set.

 That's part of the reason they got a job, too.
-It's because they create very impressive work.
+It's because they created very impressive work.

-NMFO: You know you've worked on huge projects, some Marvel stuff, including Iron Man 3 and the Amazing Spider-Man, and some local New Mexico productions, including The Cleaning Lady and Vengeance.
+NMFO: You've worked on huge projects, some Marvel films, including Iron Man 3 and the Amazing Spider-Man, and local New Mexico productions, including The Cleaning Lady and Vengeance.
 What are some of your favorite projects that you've worked on?

 AE: Let's see, I've been very fortunate in my career to work in the animation part of the business.
 I never worked at Pixar, but I worked at DreamWorks.
-So, full CG animated film stuff.
 I've also been able to work in the visual FX part of the industry.
-I have that experience of making a film, just whole cloth from scratch.
-That’s where the process is like live-action stuff, especially in TV, where they have the writer’s room, they workshop stuff a lot, and keep working on it till they're happy with the story.
+I have the experience of making a film from scratch.
+That’s where the process is live-action, especially in TV, where they have the writer’s room.
+They workshop a lot and keep working on it until they're happy with the story.
 That's very much the animation process.

-I've been able to watch many films come to life through that process, seeing the early screenings that were oftentimes no animation at all.
-It's just storyboards.
+I've been able to watch many films come to life through that process, seeing the early screenings that were often no animation.
+Just storyboards.
 They cut them together into a reel.
-You see a moving storyboard version of the film, then you see it slowly come to life sequence by sequence as they decide, “Okay, we're going to lock this sequence, and we're going to put this in production,” and start animating it.
+You see a moving storyboard version of the film.
+Then you see it slowly come to life sequence by sequence as they decide, “Okay, we're going to lock this sequence, and we're going to put this in production,” and start animating it.

 Then, it gets replaced with the fully animated and rendered stuff.
 It's hard to say what was my favorite part of the industry.
-I really liked the structure of how animation is done because it's so thoughtfully approached and so carefully executed.
-I mean, you could say the level of planning is nothing like the way live action is.
+I really liked how animation is structured because it's so thoughtfully approached and so carefully executed.
+You could say the planning level is nothing like how live action is.

 Live action's a lot more like a scattershot where they have a script, but you shoot all this coverage of stuff that is at least 75% of it, 80% of it's never going to make it into the edit because of how you're doing the coverage.
 It's just going to get thrown away.
 If you have a higher budget, probably 90% of it, if you're shooting high ratios.

-So, it's interesting to compare to animation, where you know the shot you're making before you make it, compared to live action, where you know the scene you're making, but you don't know if it’s going to make it into the cut until it gets edited.
+So, it's interesting to compare it to animation, where you know your shot before you make it.
+This is in contrast to live-action, where you know the scene you're making but don't know if it will make it into the cut until it gets edited.

 My favorite animated project that I worked on was Kung Fu Panda.
-My favorite visual FX shot was a film that I worked on called G-Force, mostly because it was just a fun project to work on.
+My favorite visual FX shot was a film I worked on called G-Force, mostly because it was a fun project.
 They had these talking guinea pigs, and the show was good.
 A former visual tech supervisor directed it.
-So, it seemed like they knew which shots they wanted.
+So they knew which shots they wanted.
 The shots seemed to be well-planned, and the characters were fun.
 They were fun to work on.

 You can see there's a theme there.
 They're both cartoony characters.
 I like that character-driven stuff.
-When it comes to visual FX, a lot of the projects I work on have this in common: I like doing set extensions and matte painting-type stuff.
+Regarding visual FX, many projects I work on have this in common: I like doing set extensions and matte painting-type stuff.
 Things that are more classic visual FX approaches.
 Most projects I've worked on have had some level of that.
 There's always a little bit of something in every single one for me.

-NMFO: I want to go back to the beginning of our conversation, where we really tried to talk about the life cycle and the pipeline of everything that it is that you do.
+NMFO: I want to return to the beginning of our conversation, where we discussed the life cycle and the pipeline of everything you do.
 Can we go back to that and touch on what the structure of your role does throughout the entire production?

 Typically, we've made a shot list for them.
 Sometimes, we do it in that first pass.
-Sometimes, they also have a shot list that they give us, and then we create our breakdown based on that.
-That starts the conversation and allows us to start hashing out the details of what is going to go in, what's going to fill the screen for each one of these moments that we break down from the script.
-It also helps us determine what resources will be necessary to complete that shot.
+Sometimes, they have a shot list that they give us, and then we create our breakdown based on that.
+That starts the conversation and lets us start hashing out the details of what will go in and what will fill the screen for each moment we break down from the script.
+It also helps us determine the necessary resources to complete that shot.

 We create that bid, and we deliver it to production.
-Sometimes, there's a bit of back and forth over that, over which shots will be in there, what they want to do, and what they don't want to do.
-So that creates the framework of the shots that we know we need to get on the day when we show up on set.
+Sometimes, there's a bit of back and forth over which shots will be in there, what they want, and what they don't want.
+That creates the framework of the shots we know we need to get on the day we show up on set.

-After that happens, usually this happens about the same time that they're doing their prep or in the early stage of the pre-production process.
+After that happens, it's about the same time they're doing their prep or in the early stage of the pre-production process.
 Once they're ready to go into prep and pre-production, I'll attend those prep meetings and sit down as we do a full read-through of the script.
 Sometimes, we'll do it scene by scene.
-For episodes, we'll do that per episode.
-On features, we'll do the whole thing at once, but there are multiple meetings.
+For episodes we'll do that per episode.
+We'll do the whole thing on features at once, but there are multiple meetings.
 Oftentimes, we'll get pulled into meetings, especially if there's an overlap with other departments where visual FX will be part of the process.
 We'll have meetings with almost every other department head because if it comes to things like, let's take an example of just the set design.
 There could be partially visual FX and partially physically built sets.
 We might be following the design of the set designer, and the only reason they didn't build it physically is because of the space that they had.
-The volume that they had to build the set in just wasn't big enough.
 We extend their design into a visual FX version of it.
 We don't want to mess up their design concept.
 So, there's a lot of back and forth between the set designers and visual FX.
 Those are great collaborations.
 I love those.

 We might also work with wardrobe because we might have characters with digital prosthetics for various reasons.
 They might have parts of their wardrobe that are physically impossible to do.
 A good example might be Furiosa's little claw in Fury Road.
-It was partially a physical thing, but they had to remove parts of her body to complete the gag.
+It was partially physical, but they had to remove parts of her body to complete the gag.
 So, we'll have those conversations with the department heads so they know what we need from them, and we're all on the same page about the expectations of who will do what.
-That makes sure that the visual FX can be executed in the most efficient way possible and so that there's not a disconnect between what we're acquiring on set and what we're going to be doing later in post.
+That ensures that the visual FX can be executed most efficiently and that there's no disconnect between what we're acquiring on set and what we will be doing later in post-production.

 We collaborate a lot with special effects.
 There are always combo platters with special effects where they'll flip stuff, blow stuff up, or even stunts.
-Sometimes, wire work, we'll have a lot of wires we'll have to remove, and the way that we can weigh in on the way those rigs work.
+Sometimes we'll have a lot of wires we'll have to remove, and the way that we can weigh in on the way those rigs work.

-Once everyone is on the same page and we know what we need to do on the day, then we go into shooting.
-Depending on the work that needs to be done in post and visual FX, I might need additional stuff from set on the day the main camera crew is not.
-Examples of that would be if we need to do 3D stuff that involves the set or even just a 3D creature, that sort of thing.
+Once everyone is on the same page and we know what to do on the day, we go into shooting.
+Depending on the work that needs to be done in post and visual FX, I might need additional stuff from the set on the day the main camera crew is not.
+Examples would be if we need to do 3D stuff involving the set or even just a 3D creature.
 We typically need an enhanced reference level from a set that normal cameras can't record.
 That would be things like physical surveys of the set itself.
 We must survey the sets as built to have the precise scale of the environment.
 Sometimes, we'll do actual scans.

 There are other pieces of reference that we might need to capture, like photographic reference of props and people in wardrobe and set pieces.
-Then, there's a specialized reference we get, which we can use later for image-based lighting.
+Then, we get a specialized reference, which we can use later for image-based lighting.
 Especially if there is a CG character in a shot, we'll always want to get that because that will help us model the lighting in the environment as it was on the day when that scene was shot.
 There must be a visual FX representative, or two or three, depending on how big the set is and how many cameras are running.
-You might have to have multiple.

 Then, we log all the additional camera data from the main cameras.
-That's helpful in post if you have a visual FX representative on set because things almost always change.
+Having a visual FX representative on set is helpful in post-production because things almost always change.
 It's a very fast-paced environment.
 Suddenly, they're zigging instead of zagging, even though we had a plan.
-The visual FX person on set can make sure that the plan is updated correctly, taking into consideration visual effects concerns down the line.
+The visual FX person on set can ensure that the plan is updated correctly, considering visual effects concerns down the line.

-Now we have got through all the acquisitions, we've got all the piles of footage and all the additional references.
+Now that we have finished all the acquisitions, we've got all the footage and additional references.
 Then, it all goes to editorial.
 We stand by for a bit while they figure out what shots from the coverage are in the film.

-Once the editorial is done, then we know which shots and takes are going to be in the film.
+Once the editorial is done, we know which shots and takes will be in the film.
 They then provide us with a list and the footage, and we know what to work on.
 Visual FX is labor intensive, so there's no reason to execute visual FX that will get cut.
 That would be pointless.

 We work exactly to the cut length.
-Plus, we add some frames to the head and the tail just in case they decide to slip the edit in post.
-It’s just enough to create a little safety without increasing our effort to deliver the shot.
-Otherwise, we just deliver exactly the cut length, which would reduce the flexibility if they needed to slip the cut just a little bit.
+Plus, we add some frames to the head and the tail just in case they decide to slip the edit in post-production.
+It’s just enough to create safety without increasing our effort to deliver the shot.
+Otherwise, we deliver exactly the cut length, which would reduce the flexibility if they needed to slip the cut just a little bit.

 They turn over all that footage, and then we get to work.
 We bring all the references that we got on set.
-For example, a 3D set extension is a medium complexity case; we have that set survey that measured the set exactly.
+For example, a 3D set extension is a medium complexity case; we have that set survey that measures the set exactly.
 We know where the actual physical camera was when it was shooting it.
 Now, we need to extend it to have more stuff behind it.
 We would produce all the assets necessary to do that.
-If it was a large 3D environment, like a futuristic city on a hill, we're flying over it.
-We must create all that stuff in 3D.
+We're flying over it if it was a large 3D environment, like a futuristic city on a hill.
+We must create all that in 3D.
 Then we must match what's called match move the camera.
 You are creating a virtual version of the camera in a virtual space, in the same place as the real camera was relative to the real set.

 AE: You could run into a situation where I wouldn't say the shots wouldn't be possible to execute at all if you didn't have a visual FX representative on set, but you might not be able to execute them optimally.
-Because in post, you'd be guessing at a lot of things.
+Because in post-production you'd be guessing at a lot of things.
 For example, as I worked through the ranks, I was lighting, rendering, and compositing.
 I started my career as a CG generalist.
-I specialized for the middle of my career in lighting rendering and compositing, which is computer graphics CG.
+I specialized for the middle of my career in lighting rendering and compositing, computer graphics, and CG.
 It’s possible to light something just by eye.
-I can reverse engineer by looking at an image and what the lighting was in the scene, and make a CG thing look mostly like that.
+I can reverse engineer by looking at an image and the lighting in the scene and make a CG thing look mostly like that.
 But it's not quite the same as knowing with a high level of certainty where the lights were on the day on set.
 There are some things that you couldn't figure out if you didn't have on-set camera notes.

 A typical Pixar movie takes about three years to make.
-Some of that is the story part of the process, so it's difficult to separate.
-In visual FX, part of the reason there are these mega visual FX studios that have a couple of thousand people is that they're working on big tent pole films that they only have about five months, four months to do a huge number of shots once the stuff gets turned over.
-You can load it up on lots of people and just do a lot of it in parallel.
+Some of that is the story part of the process, so separating isn't easy.
+In visual FX, part of the reason there are these mega visual FX studios that have a couple of thousand people is that they're working on big tent pole films that only have about five months, four months to do a huge number of shots once the stuff gets turned over.
+You can load it up on many people and do much of it in parallel.
 I think it's always a good idea.

 There’s probably no director who wouldn’t love to have another pass on their edit.
 No writer wouldn't like to have the opportunity to tighten up the script, especially during shooting.
 This happens a lot more in TV.
 If we have more time to do it, having a smaller crew on staff tends to be better because the information is easier for people to get on the same page.